aziflaj/aziflaj.github.io/_posts/posts/2025-01-13-rlfo-experiment.md

 Since my main audience was on LinkedIn, that seemed like a good idea.

 It wasn't too much work to manage all of it, and I got generally good feedback on RLFO.
-I even reached 82 subscribers on Substack, over 500 on LinkedIn, and I don't remember (nor care) how many Instagram followers.
+I even reached 85 subscribers on Substack, about 600 on LinkedIn, and I don't remember (nor care tbh) how many Instagram followers.

 Now, on September 2024 -- _which is not the current date for you, but it is for me taking the decision and writing this_ -- I decided The Big RLFO Experiment is going to end.